dmlc/XGBoost.jl/docs/src/index.md

 they are described in the main xgbosot documentation (in a few cases such as Greek letters we also allow unicode equivalents).

+!!! note

+    The `tree_method` paramter has special handling.
+If `nothing`, it will use `libxgboost` defaults as per the documentation, unless a GPU array is input in which case it will default to `gpu_hist`.
+An explicitly set value will override this.

 ### Training
 `Booster` objects can be trained with [`update!`](@ref).
 ```julia